muktihari/expr/exp/explain/README.md

 # Explain

-Explain is a standalone package aimed to explain step by step operation in expr.
+Explain is an EXPERIMENTAL and a standalone package aimed to explain step by step operation in expr.

 ```go
     s := "1 + 2 + 3"